marcoantonioni/daffy/daffydoc/docs/Supporting-Software/IBM-LDAP.md

 With the Daffy system you can now install IBM LDAP server on a Linux server.
 RHEL 8.x.
 You will need to size the server based on your needs for the Database.
 Below are the steps you would need to get the software, install it and check on the status of the install.

+!!! important
+	To install LDAP, you need to have DB2 installed locally.
+Instructions [here](../DB2/)

 ## Obtain Software

 Before you install IBM LDAP you will need to download the IBM LDAP Software and place the binary's on your Linux server.